ShodenEvo/landsandboat-pterodactyl/README.md

 ## Dynamic DNS / hostname support

-`PUBLIC_SERVER_IP` accepts either a literal IPv4 address or a hostname such as `eits.myds.me`.
+`PUBLIC_SERVER_IP` accepts either a literal IPv4 address or a hostname such as `yourhostname.ddns.net`.
 At startup, the hostname is resolved to IPv4 and that numeric address is written to `zone_settings`, which is the address sent to clients after character selection.

 If the hostname cannot be resolved, startup stops with a clear error instead of advertising an invalid zone address.